victorvvu/Simple_CNGAN/README.md

 Here we take a fairly small dataset to train a convolutional neural GAN.

 ##### Technical Overview
 The pitfall of GANs are that they require massive amounts of compute power to train, meaning they need stacks of GPUs to train.
-GANs are essentially 2 neural networks, in this case 2 CNNs (convolutional neural network), competing against each other.
-I opted to use Google Cloud to train my network rather than AWS, since I would rather not pay to train a NN.
+GANs are essentially 2 neural networks, in this case CNNs (convolutional neural networks), competing against each other.
+Currently the model was trained locally with a fairly weak GPU so only 64 X 64 iamges were created with a simple architecture.

+Another repo will be made when the Style2GAN dog model is created.

 ## 2. Results

 - fill